RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder

 \section{Methodology}

-We propose the following masked auto-encoding workflow for the retrieval-oriented pre-training.
-The model consists two components: a BERT-like transformer $\Phi^{enc}(\cdot)$ for sentence representation, and a light-weight transformer $\Phi^{dec}(\cdot)$ for sentence reconstruction.
-An input sentence $X$ is masked as $\tilde{X}_{enc}$ and encoded for the sentence embedding $\mathbf{h}_{\tilde{X}}$; the sentence is masked once again as $\tilde{X}_{dec}$, and together with $\mathbf{h}_{\tilde{X}}$, the original sentence $X$ is decoded.
-Detailed elaborations about the above workflow is illustrated as follows.
+We develop a novel masked auto-encoder for retrieval oriented pre-training.
+The model contains two modules: a BERT-like encoder $\Phi_{enc}(\cdot)$ to generate sentence embedding, and a one-layer transformer based decoder $\Phi_{dec}(\cdot)$ for sentence reconstruction.
+The original sentence $X$ is masked as $\tilde{X}_{enc}$ and encoded as the sentence embedding $\mathbf{h}_{\tilde{X}}$.
+The sentence is masked again (with a different mask) as $\tilde{X}_{dec}$; together with $\mathbf{h}_{\tilde{X}}$, the original sentence $X$ is reconstructed.
+Detailed elaborations about RetroMAE are made as follows.